xcube-dev/xcube/docs/source/cli.rst

 Command-line Interface
 ======================

-The xcube command-line interface (CLI) is a single executable ``xcube`` with several sub-commands comprising functions ranging from xcube dataset generation, over analysis and manipulation, to dataset publication.
+The xcube command-line interface (CLI) is a single executable :doc:`cli/xcube` with several sub-commands comprising functions ranging from xcube dataset generation, over analysis and manipulation, to dataset publication.

 Common Arguments and Options